Clerbout-Francois/Holonomic_robot_for_education/README.md

 ![alt text](https://github.com/Clerbout-Francois/Holonomic_robot_for_education/blob/main/images_holonomic_robot_for_education/Connection_Wi-Fi.png?raw=true)

-_Figure 23 : Moniteur série indiquant que l'ESP32 a réussi à se connecter au réseau internet._
+_Figure 23 : Serial monitor indicating that the ESP32 has successfully connected to the internet._

 You can see the different files contained in the flash memory of the ESP32 (/index.html, /script.js et /w3.css).